-Transfer admission to Bowdoin is extremely competitive; we are able to admit only a small percentage of those students seeking to transfer.
+Transfer admission to Bowdoin is extremely competitive; we are able to admit only a small percentage of those students seeking to transfer in the fall.
 We generally receive between 150-200 transfer applications, and we admit five to twenty candidates.
-Bowdoin offers a fall transfer program and, on rare occasions, mid-year admission.
-We will not be offering a mid-year transfer program in the 2022-2023 academic year.

 Although Bowdoin sets no cut-off guidelines, successful candidates usually submit college work of honors quality: "B" work or better, or a GPA of no lower than 3.0.